Policies and procedures

 Code of conduct - research

-The code of conduct for research at CSU is determined by the Australian code for the responsible conduct of research issued by the National Health and Medical Research Council.
+The code of conduct for research at Charles Sturt is determined by the Australian code for the responsible conduct of research issued by the National Health and Medical Research Council.
 For all staff and students who are conducting research is it essential to be familiar with this code.

-The policy clarifies the management of intellectual property developed by both staff and students at CSU.
-It is important for all researchers to understand the ownership and licencing of intellectual policy, particularly research funded by external partners.
+The policy clarifies the management of intellectual property developed by both staff and students at Charles Sturt.
+It is important for all researchers to understand the ownership and licensing of intellectual policy, particularly research funded by external partners.

 Outside Professional Activities Policy (OPA)